onlabsorg/olojs/README.md

 ```

 The `import` function is a global function that loads and evaluates another
-document and returns its local namespace (i.e. a namespace with all the names defined
+document and returns its local namespace (i.e. a namespace with all the names
-in the document).
-It relies on the environment loaders to fetch the external
+defined in the document).
+It relies on the environment loaders to fetch the
+external documents.
-documents.
-Find out how to [modify the environment configuration](./doc/config.md)
+Find out how to [modify the environment configuration](./doc/config.md) to add
-to add new loaders.
+new loaders.

 If the import path starts with `http://` or with `https://` then another special
 bult-in type of loader is used: the HTTP loader.
 If fetches the document from
 the web.

-Another way to pull data and functions in your document is the `require` function,
-which returns the javascript exports of the scripts contained in the
+If the import path starts with `/bin`, then it will return a javascript module contained
-[olojs standard library](./doc/stdlib.md).
-For example `md = require("markdown")`
+in the [olojs standard library](./doc/stdlib.md).
+For example `md = import("/bin/markdown")`
 will load the markdown module and assign its exports to the `md` variable.